U.S. Entry Visa Sticker/Stamp Requirements

 • Nonimmigrant Visa Application, Form DS-160 Confirmation Page: Students can find helpful information on how to complete the Form DS-160 on the DOS ‘Frequently Asked Questions’ webpage and also an example of a Form DS-160 here.

-• NOTE: The U.S. contact and address information on a DS-160 needs to be a personal contact in the US, or the students’ academic department contact, usually found on the letter of admission.
+• NOTE: The U.S. contact and address information on a DS-160 must be a personal contact in the U.S. or the student’s academic department contact, usually found on the letter of admission.
 It cannot be the ISO.

 • DS-160 Application Fee Payment Receipt: Students are required to pay this fee before their interview.

-• Photos: Students will be required to upload a photo when completing the online Form DS-160.
-If the photo upload fails, the student must bring printed passport-size photos in the format explained in the Photograph Requirements.
+• Photos: When completing the online Form DS-160, the student must upload a photo.
+If the photo upload fails, the student must bring printed passport-size photos in the format explained by the Department of State (DOS) in the Photograph Requirements section if their website.

-• MIT-Issued “Certificate of Eligibility” Document: Form I-20 for a nonimmigrant (F-1) Student Status or a Form DS-2019 for a (J-1) Exchange Visitors Student Status.
+• MIT-Issued “Certificate of Eligibility” Document: The Form I-20 is for F Nonimmigrant Student Status.
+The Form DS-2019 for J Nonimmigrant Exchange Visitors Student Status.

 • Once MIT has issued a student either a Form I-20 or Form DS-2019, the student must: